havr-p/web-applications-2/README.md

 # web-applications-2
-Homeworks from the course Web-applications 2
+Homeworks from the course Web-applications 2 - still updating